Quansight-Labs/jupyter-accessibility-workshops/docs/mentored_sprint_agenda.md

 ### Takeaways

-Attendees will become familiar with the different skills needed to impact the Jupyter ecosystem, especially around documentation and alt text.
+Attendees will become familiar with the different skills needed to provide a better experience for disabled scientists in the Jupyter ecosystem, especially around documentation and alt text.

 ### Pre-event
 In order to participate in the sprint, attendees will need a GitHub account.
 No other knowledge of git or GitHub is required.